Three years full-time.

 Studied together with Business Management, this course equips you with the skills to understand and critically analyse the relationship between people and their business and organisational environments.

-As well as having British Psychological Society (BPS) accreditation*, this programme also reflects our ethos and research strengths, in particular our commitment to creative and critical teaching and research which has a genuine impact and ‘makes a difference’.
+This programme also reflects our ethos and research strengths, in particular our commitment to creative and critical teaching and research which has a genuine impact and ‘makes a difference’.

 Whilst developing a comprehensive understanding of the main theories, branches and approaches of psychology, you will also develop your knowledge of the complex interaction between psychology and business.
 This will open the door to many potential careers.